Databricks Zerobus Ingest — The Best Bus Is No Bus

 Kafka still wins when

-Despite the cost advantages of Zerobus Ingest, Kafka remains a better choice in following scenarios:
+Despite the cost advantages of Zerobus Ingest Ingest, Kafka remains a better choice in following scenarios:

 Exactly-once semantics requirements - For financial transactions, order processing, or other workflows where duplicate processing could cause serious issues, Kafka’s exactly-once delivery guarantees are critical.
 While Zerobus Ingest roadmap includes this feature, organizations that need it today must still rely on Kafka.